-Indicate how the project is based upon previous SARE research; document completed SARE work (specify SARE project number) and justify how proposal incorporates previous work and is relevant to Western SARE goals.
-Describe the barriers to adoption of the previous project(s) practices and how your project will address those challenges.
+Indicate how the proposal is based upon previous SARE-funded research and specify the SARE project number(s).
+Links to SARE research projects can be found on page 12.
+The proposal can include research results from projects in any SARE region and relevant components from multiple projects.
+Describe the barriers to the adoption of the previous project(s) practices and how your project will address those challenges.